Things To Do In Loch Lomond & Balloch

-As we head towards the warmer summer, you may be longingly thinking of your next holiday and gathering brochures for somewhere abroad.
+As we head towards the colder winter season, you may be longingly thinking of your next holiday and gathering brochures for somewhere abroad.
 But why holiday overseas when you can take in the stunning Scottish scenery around Loch Lomond?
+There are plenty of things to do in Loch Lomond, whether you’re looking to explore the local area, go on a walking adventure or partake in an outdoor activity, there’s something for everyone to enjoy.

 Head to Balloch and the surrounding area, often known as the gateway to the Loch Lomond and the Trossachs National Park, and use this lovely part of Scotland as the base for your travels.
 Famous in the past for being a vital gateway for boats entering Loch Lomond in the 1800’s, Balloch takes its name from the gaelic ‘bealach’ which translates as mountain pass.
 The village lies at the southern end of the loch and is an easy drive from Glasgow via the A82.